Skip to main content

 This training is not required to be completed during the recruitment stage for new volunteers.

-You will receive an email with a link to login into the account created for you; you will need to set your own password.
+You should receive an email with a link to login into the account created for you; you will need to set your own password.
+If you have not, please still click on the link, enter the email address you have for your Assemble account and then you will be asked to set a password.

 Please note, once you have activated your account and been invited to complete your training, reminders will be sent automatically.